EdOber-DA/javascript-challenge/README.md

 # JavaScript-challenge - JavaScript and DOM Manipulation

-Challenge is to build a web page that will displplay a table of data based on date entered
+Challenge is to build a web page that will display a table of data based on date entered

 ## Overview

 JavaScript Challenge Assignment - Displays HTML page with input form, and handlers to execute reading value entered upon clicking button, or hitting enter.
 Filters data based on the entered data, clears any pre-exiting data in the table and presents the filtered data in the table.
+Additional feature added to pre-load the table with data on initial entry so it displays data that matches the placeholder of “1/11/2010”.

 Landing page for the assignment: https://edober-da.github.io/javascript-challenge/UFO-level-1/